insurance dispute arbitration in Solsville, New York 13465

 Jensen's case hinged on an expert report from structural engineer Dr. Paul Ramirez, who inspected the property in July 2023.
 Dr. Ramirez concluded that the storm caused the primary damage, discrediting the insurer’s depreciation argument.
 Conversely, Guardian Mutual presented an older inspection report from 2020 indicating some roof wear, and argued the claimant had not adequately maintained the building.

 Over two days, testimonies, photographs, repair estimates, and policy details were reviewed in detail.
-Arbitrator Monroe probed both sides with pointed questions about maintenance history and policy language concerning “wear and tear” vs. “sudden accidental damage.”
+Arbitrator Monroe probed both sides with pointed questions about maintenance history and policy language concerning wear and tear” vs. “sudden accidental damage.”

-For Jensen, the award meant rebuilding his business before the busy holiday season.
+the claimant, the award meant rebuilding his business before the busy holiday season.
 “It wasn’t perfect, but it was just,” Jensen remarked.
 Guardian Mutual, satisfied the ruling aligned with their policy framework, also viewed the outcome as a practical resolution that upheld contractual obligations.

 This arbitration case highlighted the challenges policyholders and insurers face over damage attribution and coverage interpretation.
 In small towns like Solsville, arbitration can offer a quicker, less adversarial path to closure — balancing legal precision with community relationships.